-There are some perks to it, including the fact you don't need good credit to qualify and you pay interest to yourself instead of a creditor.
-And some Americans decide these advantages outweigh the considerable downsides, such as passing up potential investment gains on the borrowed money.
+There are some perks to it, including the fact that you don't need good credit to qualify for a 401(k) loan and you pay interest to yourself instead of a creditor.
+Some Americans decide these advantages outweigh the considerable downsides such as passing up potential investment gains on the borrowed money.

 If you're in the process of deciding whether borrowing from your retirement account makes sense, here are seven things you need to know.

 1. You can borrow up to $50,000 or 50% of your vested balance.

 A 401(k) loan is limited to the lesser of $50,000 or 50% of your vested balance.
 Of course, you can only borrow as much as you have available in your 401(k), so if your balance is smaller, you won't be able to take out a loan for the full allowable amount.

 2. You typically have five years to repay the loan.